nabeelcodes/quick-dictionary/README.md

 # Quick Dictionary App

-A simple dictionary app built using ReactJS, SASS and the [free Dictionary API](https://dictionaryapi.dev/).
+A simple dictionary SPA built using ReactJS, SASS and the [free Dictionary API](https://dictionaryapi.dev/).